Bulaklak sa City Jail: Plot

 Later, Atty.
-Diaz (Cris Daluz), Angela's lawyer, advises her to confess the crime she is charged with, in order to end the case.
-He tries to convince her to do so, in order for the case to end quickly.
-He refuses to listen to Angela's explanation as to what happened in the matter.
-Thus, contrary to her counsel’s advice, she pleads not guilty and her case continues.
+Diaz (Cris Daluz), Angela's lawyer, advises her to confess to the crime she is charged with, to end the case.
+He tries to convince her to do so in order for the case to end quickly.
+He refuses to listen to Angela's explanation of what happened in the matter.
+Thus, contrary to her counsel’s advice, she pleads not guilty, and her case continues.
 Angela considers undergoing an abortion and is taken out of the prison compound to do so.
 However, she reconsiders.
 She is brought back to prison and is punished by Barbie.

 After several months, Angela is in labor and is taken to the hospital to give birth.
 In the hospital, she escapes and meets a friend who promises to help her.
-She visits the man who got her pregnant, Crisanto (Ricky Davao) and plans to kill him, but decides not to.
-In flashbacks, it is revealed that she did not know that Crisanto was married, and was attacked by his wife, Adela (Gigette Reyes) and she defended herself against said attack.
+She visits the man who got her pregnant, Crisanto, and plans to kill him, but decides not to.
+In flashbacks, it is revealed that she did not know that Crisanto was married, and was attacked by his wife, Adela (Gigette Reyes), and she defended herself against said attack.
 Later, she is near Manila Zoo and is spotted by the police.
-She hides in the zoo but the zoo is evacuated of patrons and a manhunt ensues to recapture her.
+She hides in the zoo, but the zoo is evacuated of patrons, and a manhunt ensues to recapture her.
 She hides in the zoo and gives birth on her own.
 She begs with the police not to take her child away and pleads for mercy.

-Later, Angela’s trial commences where she is assisted by different counsel, Atty.
-Jacob (Carmen Enriquez).
+Later, Angela’s trial commences, where she is assisted by different counsel, Atty.
+Jacob.
 She is acquitted, as the prosecution was unable to prove guilt beyond reasonable doubt.
 She is shown with her son being baptized and the various inmates serving as the child’s godparents.